everplans/mobile-codetest/CODETEST.md

 ## The Test
 * Create a mobile iOS app in the language/framework of your choice (all things being equal, swift is our preferece) which is the UI/end user experience for a News/Link post clone (a la Hacker News or Reddit).
 There are specfic UI mocks and instructions included.

-* It's easiest to submit a repo/link of an XCode project which should build and run on the simulator.
+* It's easiest to submit a repo/link of an Xcode project which should build and run on the simulator.
 It is not necessary for this to run on multiple device targets.
 Just pick a single device target.

 * The app should connect and communicate with the API which is included as a Docker image in this repo.
 The app should connect to the server locally.
 See the [README](README.md) for instructions on how to build and run the docker image, and how to interact with the API.